achuggi1/bad-bindings/bad-bindings.md

 ## Volcano ##

-(This area doesn't entirely match the top-down image I have for the game, and requires more thought.)

 The Volcano is North of the Hamlet.
 It is intended to be the third area the player explores, and will be the area where the player can build up the resources they've been lacking and practice their skills before the final area.

 The Volcano is difficult to navigate due to the limited footholds, lava flows, and occasional falling rocks.
 The Volcano features a mostly linear and narrow path snaking up a triangular mountain that will force a player to use all of the explorational tools at their disposal.
 There will be occasional attacks by eagles, and designated spots will have mountain lion(s).
 In addition, there will be a small number of areas covered in ash that will deplete the Player's life while they remain within it.
 The Volcano Sceptor piece will be at the top of the mountain.